GeorgDangl/WebDocu/Readme.md

 Example with cURL:
 `curl -F "ApiKey=<YourApiKey>" -F "Version=<DocVersion>" -F "ProjectPackage=@\"<PathToZipPackage>\"" https://<YourDomain>/API/Projects/Upload`

+### Asset File Upload

+Similarily, you can use the web interface or the API to upload asset files.
+Asset files are simply downloads that can be attached to a specific project and version.

+`curl -F "ApiKey=<YourApiKey>" -F "Version=<DocVersion>" -F "AssetFile=@\"<PathToZipPackage>\"" https://<YourDomain>/API/ProjectAssets/Upload`

 ## Access a package

 Project names are required to be unique for pretty urls.
 Access is routed via `https://<YourDomain>/Projects/<ProjectName>/<Version>/<PathToIndex>`